dodobhoot/spring-boot-quickstart/README.md

     * Scans all of your code looking for annotations to treat them the way they should be treated.
   * Starts Tomcat server
     * Starts the tomcat server.

+## Adding a Controller
+    * Basically adding a JAVA class
+    * Marked with annotations
+    * Has information about
+        * What URL access triggers it
+        * What method to run when accessed